Crafts That Double as Lesson Reminders

 What Doesn't Work as Well

-Crafts that are just cute but don't actually connect to lesson in meaningful way.
+Crafts that are just cute but don't actually connect to the lesson in a meaningful way.
 Waste of time and materials.

 Things that are too fragile to actually use or display.
 If it breaks immediately it's not gonna remind them of anything.

-Overly complicated crafts that take so long you don't have time to actually connect them to lesson.
+Overly complicated crafts that take so long you don't have time to actually connect them to the lesson.
 Process becomes more important than purpose.

 Crafts that only work if parents remember to display them or use them.
-Kids need to be able to control whether they see reminder or not.
+Kids need to be able to control whether they see the reminder or not.

 Why Reminder Crafts Work Better